pau1a/Transcrypt/main.md

 - Export: PDF summary and evidence index.

 ### 5.4 Auditability and Data Provenance (v1)
+> **Closed-Source Alignment:**
+> The audit layer exposes every state change through signed event hashes.
+> Verification tools are open-documented so external auditors can independently confirm integrity without needing code access.

 - **Append-only** event log (who/what/when).
 - Hashes per evidence file stored in log for tamper detection.
 - No external ledger in v1 (see Roadmap v2.0).

-### 5.5 Closed-Source Policy and Proprietary Components (v1)
+### 5.5 Closed-Source Policy and Verifiable Transparency

-- Code remains proprietary.
-- **Verifiable outputs:** log hashing, deterministic exports, and evidence checksums provide external verifiability without code disclosure.
+**Principle:**
+Transcrypt’s source code is proprietary, but its **outputs are cryptographically verifiable** and its **behaviour auditable**.
+We trade *code visibility* for *mathematical verifiability*.

+**Implementation (v1):**
+- Core logic and AI models are closed-source binaries signed by Transcrypt Ltd.
+- Every system artefact—reports, evidence archives, audit logs—is **hashed and timestamped**.
+- Users can verify integrity via published checksum algorithms and manifest files.
+- No third-party or government has access to unencrypted user data; only the tenant holds decryption keys.
+- A public white-paper describes hashing standards, key management, and evidence verification workflow.

+**Post-MVP (v2.0+):**
+- Optional “**Proof of Process Ledger**” where audit hashes are notarised to an external distributed log.
+- Independent auditor verification API for attestations without code exposure.
+- Third-party reproducibility review programme for components under NDA.

 ## 6. Compliance and Governance Framework